nichojohnson84/oop-team-generator/README.md

 ### What did you learn while building this?

 I learned a lot.
 I think you learn the most when you make mistakes over and over again.
-Especially when you have almost no time to figure them out so you have to do your best with trial and error and online resources.
-But I got much further than I imagined I ever would.
+Much of this I had to just do with trial and error but I suppose that is what testing is all about.
+I had done an example with styling but my project didn't quite turn out that way.
+I included some examples in the screenshots below but moving forward I hope to learn how to get the styling nailed down.

 **#Screenshots!!!**
 ![one still fails](https://user-images.githubusercontent.com/94770081/154889864-60566ecd-a357-4cba-a3a2-32ec22b5dd3a.jpg)